|

 The Estonian landscape is pocked with abandoned buildings of considerable size and decay.
 Many of the excursions for Active Crossover engaged the large crumbling Soviet-era structures.
 Given that the electricity was off in many of these sites, I had to rely on shortwave to capture any electro-magnetic disruptions instead of any fluctuations from shitty wiring or weird Soviet power transformers... and the radio reception from that particular time and that particular place (i.e. southeastern Estonia) was eerie and unsettled.
 The crackle, drone, and noise is unlike that which is heard in the United States, looming with a (possibly perceived) paranoia of the Russian state just a few kilometers away.
 That said, Estonia had experienced an encroachment from Russia as the Russian military kidnapped/extradited an Estonian intelligence officer who was on Estonian soil at the time not too far from where I was staying.
 Given the contemporary military actions of Russia reclaiming Crimea from Ukraine, this incident put many an Estonian on edge.

-Flammable Materials reflects this aestheticized paranoia through bursts of static, pulsed noise, and atonal sinews of sustained frequency.
+The A-side to Flammable Materials reflects this aestheticized paranoia through bursts of static, pulsed noise, and atonal sinews of sustained frequency.
 The B-side is wholly more introspective, cutting up an Estonian radio broadcast into phonemes, disjointed phrases, and cryptic speech.
 What few words that can be recognized from the Estonian pertain to the forces of globalization.
 From the context of someone who understands very little of the language, these snippets of a female voice clip like a surrealist collage or a Dada poem.
 Compositionally, I was thinking very much of Robert Ashley's Purposeful Lady Slow Afternoon and the Nurse With Wound recontextualization of such sounds."

 - Jim Haynes